China slams G7 'manipulation' over human rights criticism | DW | 14.06.2021

 China accused the G7 of meddling, and called on the leaders to promote international cooperation instead of creating confrontation and friction.

-The Chinese Embassy in the United Kingdom responded angrily, accusing the G7 of interfering.
+The Chinese Embassy in the United Kingdom responded angrily, accusing the G7 of "lies, rumors and baseless accusations."

 "The Group of Seven takes advantage of Xinjiang-related issues to engage in political manipulation and interfere in China's internal affairs, which we firmly oppose," an embassy spokesman said in a statement.